beingKHUSH/mws-restaurant-stage-1-master/README.md

 # Restaurant Reviews App
----

-## Project Overview: Stage 1
+## Project Overview

-The goal of the project was to convert a static webpage to a mobile-ready web application.
-In **Stage One**, convert a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+The goal of the project was to convert a static webpage to a mobile-ready web application.Convert a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
 Also add a service worker to begin the process of creating a seamless offline experience for the website users.The three required features were: responsive design, accessibility and offline use.

 ### Specification
+I was provided with the code for a restaurant reviews website.
+This code had a lot of issues.
+It was barely usable on a desktop browser, much less a mobile device.
+It also didn’t include any standard accessibility features, and it didn't work offline at all.
+My job was to update the code to resolve these issues while still maintaining the included functionality.

 ### How to run the application